FlorinMiron98/urban-steakhouse-restaurant/testing.md

 | Play the video on the modal from the about page | The video should play | Passed |
 | Pause the video on the modal from the about page | The video should pause | Passed |
 | Click on each "View Details" button from the "Meet Our Chefs" section | A modal containing each chef's short description should open | Passed |
+### Bugs
+- As iOS has an issue preventing `background-attachment: fixed` from being used with `background-size: cover` on small screen sizes, I had to remove the `background-attachment: fixed` property for small screen sizes